Last Updated on by

 There are three great advantages to these pants compared to other brands.

-Save for extreme sports, the Renegade pants will keep you protected and comfortable for nearly any outdoor sport – hiking, backpacking, weekend camping trips, canoeing, hunting, fishing, and more.
-The gusseted crotch and articulated knee stitching offer a non-restricting fit but still moves with the body rather than loose material getting in the way.
+Save for extreme sports, this pair of Renegade pants will keep you protected and comfortable for nearly any outdoor sport – hiking, backpacking, weekend camping trips, canoeing, hunting, fishing, and more.
+The gusseted crotch and articulated knee stitching offer a non-restricting nylon fit but still moves with the body rather than loose material getting in the way.
+This is great for any activity where an extra stretch is sometimes required.

-If you spend a lot of time outside for work, these also will work very well.
+If you spend a lot of time outside for work, these also will work very well, espeically the unique knees stitching.
 Many find they are perfect for casual wear in place of regular khakis.

 Although a lot of outdoor apparel companies are improving in this area, it can still be difficult to find a good size and color selection for pants that are designed for hiking.
 The Kuhl Renegade not only comes with multiple color choices, but they also have a wide size selection for waist and inseam.